 Russia is the largest country in the world and has a long and rich cultural and political history.
 The country has been a forerunner in science and technology for a long time.
 In the previous centuries Russian scientists and engineers have made numerous important contributions in nearly all fields, such as physics, computing, shipbuilding, electrical engineering and space technology.
 Ever since Czar Peter visited and lived in Holland to learn about shipbuilding nearly four hundred years ago, Russia and the Netherlands have enjoyed diplomatic ties.
-In 2017, students from Eindhoven are visiting the country to learn about the Russian approach to science and engineering.
+In 2017, students from Eindhoven have visited the country to learn about the Russian approach to science and engineering.

 In South Korea, scientific research and developments in fields of engineering are a significant part of culture and politics.
 With several large manufacturers of consumer electronics at their disposal, the South Koreans are often amongst the first to experience new innovations in consumer technology.
 South Korea invests heavily in research and development.
 The country spends 4.3% of its GDP on R&D, which is significantly more than any other country in the world.
 South Korea and the Netherlands maintain a healthy relationship in terms of politics, trade and academics.